nishanmudalige/nishanmudalige/README.md

 ### Currently

-- Teaching classes in the Winter 2025 semester.
+- Teaching classes in the Winter 2025 semester at UTM.
    - STA258: Statistics with Applied Probability
    - STA260: Probability and Statistics II